Friday, April 11, 2014

 First of all, you must be patient with yourself.
 You did not learn to walk, talk, do calculus, or write a book as soon as the urge hit you.
 You tried, failed, tried again, practiced, practiced, practiced, and here you are: living proof that those things and more can be achieved with time, patience, and practice.

-OK, so now you're feeling all gooey and warm and fuzzy about all the things listening to birds can do for you and how with just 30 minutes to an hour a day you can easily devote your entire spring to mastering the art of birding by ear.
+OK, so now you're feeling all gooey and warm and fuzzy about all the things listening to birds can do for you and how with just thirty minutes to an hour a day you can easily devote your entire spring to mastering the art of birding by ear.
 Yes, I Can!
-And I encourage you do dive right in!
+And I encourage you to dive right in!

 Reinforce with recordings.
-We are lucky to have so many recordings at our fingertips, whether on a CD, online at Cornell's web site, or right in the palm of our hand in an app.
+We are lucky to have so many recordings at our fingertips, whether on a CD, online at Cornell's web site, or right in the palm of our hand in a birding app like iBird or Sibley.
 Reading about the song, looking at a photo of the bird while listening to it sing, taking quizzes on songs are all good tools for reinforcement.
 Does that make the learning process any easier or faster?
 It certainly helps.
 I treasure my recordings and still pop a CD into the player to keep on learning.
 That being said, no amount of tech can substitute for yes, that's right, you guessed it...Being Outside.